CURRICULUM VITAE

 Member of Hunger Committee, a college group which cooked food for soup kitchens in Cambridge, MA.
 1983-1986.

-Hobbies: music, traveling, biking, skiing, genealogy, construction.
-Brown belt in Goju karate.
+Hobbies: music, traveling, biking, skiing, genealogy, construction, martial arts.

 8. F. Tong, Y.H.
 Kwark, A.E.
 Stevens, "A four-channel monolithic optical/electronic selector for fast packet-switched WDMA networks," IEEE Photonics Technology Letters, Vol. 6, No. 1, Jan.
 1994, pp. 68-70, DOI: 10.1109/68.265892.